Jared Wells: Later career

 Wells pitched for the Houston Astros Double-A and Triple-A affiliates in 2010.
 The Astros released him in March 2011.
-On February 5, 2012, Wells signed a minor league contract with the Colorado Rockies and pitched that season with the Triple-A Colorado Springs Sky Sox.
+On February 5, 2012, he signed a minor league contract with the Colorado Rockies and pitched that season with the Triple-A Colorado Springs Sky Sox.

 Wells pitched for the Sugar Land Skeeters of the Atlantic League of Professional Baseball in 2013 and 2014.

 Personal life

 Wells and his wife have two children.